Athbi90/FinalProjectAPI/README.md

 ### Note

-When you first clone this repo, add a `.env` file to the root directory.
+When you first clone this repo, add an `.env` file to the root directory.

 The variables include the following: